Overview

 The Foundation has been active in Sri Lanka since 2017, working on various topics and with numerous project partners in response to the country’s unique context and needs.

-Current project(s) in Sri Lanka
+Current projects in Sri Lanka

 Completed projects in Sri Lanka